LAST UPDATED: May 10, 2019

 As one of the oldest and most recognized names in the industry, Craftsman has some of the best rolling tool boxes, screwdriver sets, and lawn tractors.
 The name was originally trademarked in 1927 by Sears as a catch-all brand for the numerous tool makers they bought products from.
 It offers top-of-the-line products like the 230-Piece Mechanics Tool Set.

 Founded in 1924, Milwaukee produces hand and power tools, mechanics’ tool chests, and diagnostic equipment.
 The brand is popular on construction sites, automotive shops, and in residential settings.
-The 48-22-8560 ELEC TOOL Mobile Workbench is one of Milwaukee’s top-rated products.
+The Milwaukee Electric Tool 48-22-8424 Pack out Tool Box is one of Milwaukee’s top-rated products.

 Tool Chest Pricing